ANSSI-FR/AnoMark/README.md

 We consider that we start with a dataset in CSV format, containing a column with command line data, or with a TXT file with some text in it.

-*__N.B.:__ We will call in order the number of letters the model might consider in the n-grams construction for the training part.*
+*__N.B.:__ We will use the term 'order' to refer to the number of letters the model might consider in the n-grams construction for the training part.*

 ### 1<sup>st</sup> option: Training from _CSV_ data